2nd International Scientific Conference

 Practical Information

-The talks will be conducted in a hybrid format: stationary (in-person/physical presence) and online through the Microsoft Teams application.
+The event will be conducted in a hybrid format: in-person and online via the Zoom application.

-The conference will be conducted in Polish and English, the organizers will take care of translating the content from English to Polish, if required.
+The conference will be conducted in Polish and English, and the organizers will ensure translation of content from English to Polish if required.

 Partners